banksJeremy/shore/README.md

 ----

 ### `v0.1`

+  - Canonical ordering of objects, even if unrelated to true value ordering.
   - Canonization of `shore.Sum`, `shore.Product`.
   - Merge `shore.Exponent` into `shore.Product`.
   - All defining attributes go onto `shore.Value().components`, which can